 The copy function is a simple and easy function that copies the MISUMI part number with one click.
 You can then paste the part number in the search bar, change dimensions and import the new part number.

 7. Reduce File Size

 This feature is used when you have completed configuring the part and want to remove the other iterations of the file.
 It will reduce the number of items in the design tree and save you precious space.

 If you are ready to save your part with no further design changes you have the option of deleting the original file in your folder and in SolidWorks.
 It deletes the file saved previously.

 In the design window, there is a link to the catalog PDF page which contains technical material on the product family of your component.

 10. Partially Constrained Assemblies

 If you download a component from the website with multiple parts such as linear guides, toggle clamps, and ball screws, the part is imported as an assembly but without mates and constraints (left).
 With inCAD Components, the assembly is already partially mated and constrained (right).
-You can then change the constrains to your need ie. move the carriage to your desired length along the rail.
+You can then change the constraints to your need ie. move the carriage to your desired length along the rail.

 And there you have it, the best tips and trick for using inCAD Components.
 If you are interested in downloading inCAD Components and trying it for yourself, feel free to visit our website.